alexarriete/SqlClientCoreTool/README.md

 ```

 ## Summary
-Other examples can be found on [GitHub.](https://github.com/alexarriete/SqlClientCoreTool)
+Other examples can be found on [GitHub](https://github.com/alexarriete/SqlClientCoreTool) and [acernuda.com](https://acernuda.com/software)